- Heating Systems

 If you have them, close upstream valves that provide water to outdoor hoses, and let hose bibs drain.
 Leave the faucet on.

 Insulate pipes that are exposed to cold weather and insulate unheated spaces in your home.

-Consider relocating pipes in unconditioned areas if possible or consider adding heat to those areas during extreme cold, permanently conditioning, or low-temperature activated heat to problem areas.
+Consider relocating pipes in unconditioned areas if possible or consider adding heat to those areas during extreme cold.
+Permanently conditioning or adding low-temperature activated heat to problem areas.

 Leaving the cabinets open so the heat can get to the pipes.

-In extreme cold, let faucets drip slowly and keep your house warm.
+In extreme cold, let faucets drip slowly on both hot and cold sides and keep your house warm.

 Following these precautions will go a long way toward preventing frozen pipes and avoiding costly repairs.
 But if you find you’ve got a frozen or burst pipe, call a professional plumber right away before further damage occurs.

-At Pippin Brothers, we’ve been serving the needs of homeowners in Lawton, OK, Wichita Falls, TX, and the surrounding area since 1978.
+At Pippin Brothers, we’ve been serving the needs of homeowners in Lawton, OK and the surrounding area since 1978.
 Our certified experts can assess your property for potential plumbing issues and provide solutions that will minimize repairs and virtually eliminate the need for emergency visits.

 We also offer maintenance plans that give you peace of mind by providing proactive service that addresses plumbing issues before they can become emergencies for you.